kareeeeeey/python-p3-v2-orm-lab/README.md

-This class method takes in an `id` as a parameter, and should return a single `Review` instance corresponding to the row in the "reviews" table with that same id, or `None` is no such row exists in the table.
+This class method takes in an `id` as a parameter, and should return a single `Review` instance corresponding to the row in the "reviews" table with that same id, or `None` is no such row exists in the table.python-p3-v2-orm-lab

 ### `update()`